-Yong Oh serves as a teacher on the Dharma Council for the Durango Dharma Center, and has sat on the board of directors since 2019.
-Yong began meditating through the Soto Zen tradition, eventually transitioning to study, practice and teaching in the Insight tradition.
-He teaches for the Chattanooga Insight Meditation group, and has taught retreats at IMS and Spirit Rock.
+Yong Oh serves as a teacher on the Dharma Council for the Durango Dharma Center and has sat on the board of directors since 2019.
+Yong began meditating through the Soto Zen tradition and eventually transitioned to study, practice and teach in the Insight tradition.
+He teaches for the Chattanooga Insight Meditation group, and has taught retreats at Insight Meditation Society and Spirit Rock Meditation Center.

-He is a graduate of Spirit Rock’s 2-year Community Dharma Leaders program, the Sacred Mountain Sangha 2-year Dharmapala training with his primary teachers Kittisaro and Thanissara, and is completing the 2017-2021 Insight Meditation Society Retreat Teacher Training program.
-Yong also serves on the Leadership Council for Sacred Mountain Sangha, and has formerly served on the board of directors for the Southern Dharma Retreat Center.
-He is also an acupuncturist, loves the outdoors and bringing the practice of meditation into nature, as well as having a particular interest in devotional practice and supporting communities of color in the Dharma.
+Yong is a graduate of Spirit Rock’s two-year Community Dharma Leaders program and the Sacred Mountain Sangha two-year Dharmapala training, taught by his primary teachers Kittisaro and Thanissara.
+He is also a graduate of the 2017-2021 Insight Meditation Society Retreat Teacher Training program.
+Yong also serves on the Leadership Council for Sacred Mountain Sangha and formerly served on the board of directors for the Southern Dharma Retreat Center.
+An acupuncturist, he loves the outdoors and bringing the practice of meditation into nature and has a particular interest in devotional practice and supporting communities of color in the Dharma.

 Kate Siber is a dharma leader in training at the Durango Dharma Center.
 She has been practicing meditation since 2013, when she first attended Next Gen, a group for people in their 20s and 30s, and a beginning meditation class at the center.
 Since then, she has enjoyed sitting numerous retreats, including three month-long periods of practice.